Elementary Building Blocks for Cluster Mott Insulators

 It's possible to rewrite the Hubbard-Kanamori Hamiltonian in a more compact form \cite{casimir}.
 Defining orbital operators for the two and three orbital cases as

 where $\tau^\alpha$ are the Pauli matrices, and with the spin operator similarly defined as

 we can write the full interaction Hamiltonian above as

 where $Q_i$ is an orbital operator that depends on the number of orbitals, $Q_i=T_i^y$ and $Q_i=\vec{L}_i/2$ in the two and three-orbital cases respectively, and $\alpha n_f$ is akin to a chemical potential: $n_f$ is the number of electrons on the cluster and $\alpha$ is a constant with $\alpha = (7J-U)/2$ for the two orbital and $\alpha = (8J-U)/2$ for the three orbital case.
-Rewriting the interaction Hamiltonian in this way provides a far more intuitive understanding of the nature of the ground states favored in different limiting cases.
+Notably, the first term goes to zero and changes sign when $J=U/3$ (indeed $U-3J$ is sometimes referred to as an effective interaction $U_{\textrm{eff}}$ \cite{Georges_2013}).
+Typically, the regime $J>U/3$ is discounted, as certain Coulomb matrix elements become negative.
+However, there are cases, such as rare-earth nickelates \cite{Alaska2015}, where certain mechanisms have been proposed that effectively realize such a regime.
+We will explore the full $U,J$ parameter space in order to gain a more complete picture of the underlying physics at play in the subsequent sections.
+Rewriting the interaction Hamiltonian in the form of Eq.~\ref{eqn:hk_gen} provides a far more intuitive understanding of the nature of the ground states favored in different limiting cases.

-Note that, if the individual $N_i$ are fixed, as in the case of a single-site Mott insulator, then the $N_i^2$ term in Eqn.~\ref{eqn:hk_gen} is a constant and so doesn't play a role.
+Note that, if the individual $N_i$ are fixed, as in the case of a single-site Mott insulator, then the $N_i^2$ term in Eq.~\ref{eqn:hk_gen} is a constant and hence does not play a role.
 In that case, states with maximal $\vec{S}_i^2$ and then maximal $Q_i^2$ are favored.
 This is nothing but a reflection of Hund's first two selection rules.
-It's evident, for example, in Fig.~\cref{fig:3orbs_table}, where the quantum numbers and energies for a single site with three orbitals are given.
-For say $n_f=2$, the state with the lowest energy is the one with maximal spin $\vec{S}_i^2$ and maximal angular momentum $\vec{L}_i^2$.
+It is evident, for example, in Fig.~\cref{fig:3orbs_table}, where the quantum numbers and energies for a single site with three orbitals are given.
+For $n_f=2$, for example, the state with the lowest energy is the one with maximal spin $\vec{S}_i^2$ and maximal angular momentum $\vec{L}_i^2$.